zubko/make-cv-pdf/README.md

 👎 Less flexible/powerful formatting and styling compared to HTML/CSS.

+👎 Harder style debugging while working on a document.
+It's not possible to inspect an element in the browser since it's a pdf document.
+It has some simple its own debug tools.

 👍 More predictable styling and rendering.

 👍 Client side rendering is possible.